POSTECH-CVLab/PyTorch-StudioGAN/README.md

 #### ※ We always welcome your contribution if you find any wrong implementation, bug, and misreported score.

 We report the best IS, FID, and F_beta values of various GANs.
-We don't apply Synchronized Batch Normalization to all experiments.
 (P) and (C) refer to GANs using PD (Projection Discriminator) and CL (Contrastive Learning) as conditional models, respectively.

 ### CIFAR10